svpipaliya/bulk-rnaseq/snakemake/README.md

   -   On your login node run ```bash Miniconda3-latest-Linux-x86_64.sh```
  - Once conda has been installed, clone this repository into your `/scratch` or `/work` directory using `git clone https://github.com/svpipaliya/bulk-transcriptomics.git`
    -  Navigate to the `snakemake` directory and generate a new RNASEQ conda environment using `env/rnaseq.yaml`
    -  The specific command to install is: ```conda env create --name rnaseq -f env/rnaseq.yaml```.
-Alternatively, you can use `mamba` in case there are freezes in during conda solves.
+Alternatively, you can use `mamba` in case there are freezes during conda solves.
    -  Activate your environment using ```source activate rnaseq``` or ```conda activate rnaseq```

 ## Dry-run and DAG :world_map: